EasyPlugIn/ep-spec/api/res_access/http.rst

     - reason (*string*, optional): The error message.
     - rev (*string*): the token required by deregistration.
       It stands for *revision*.
+    - name (*string*): the provided name or auto-generated name by server.
     - url (*json*)
     - ctrl_chans (*array*):We use two mqtt topics here, in order to achieve bidirectional communication.
 The ``i`` topic denote the uplink,